Kongduino/8085asm/README.md

 ## UPDATES

 **2022/09/04**

-I added the known function and variable names to the compiler as labels, and they are recognized without the help of `EQU`s.
+I've added the known function and variable names to the compiler as labels, and they are recognized without the help of `EQU`s.
 A simple test code like this compiles as follows.
 I also added the creation of a plain binary file, with the `.co` extension.

 ```asm
 	ORG 0xDA00